What to do first

 If the person dies abroad while you're at home and the death has been reported to the British Consulate, they'll ask the police to tell the next of kin.

-If you hear about the death from anyone else (for example, a tour operator), you should contact the Foreign and Commonwealth Office on 0207 7008 1500 (24 hours) for help with arrangements.
+If you hear about the death from anyone else (for example, a tour operator), you should contact the Foreign, Commonwealth & Development Office on 020 7008 5000 (24 hours) for help with arrangements.
+The Foreign, Commonwealth & Development Office also have further guidance on what to do after a British national dies abroad.

 In England or Wales